spritelab/5GSniffer/README.md

 ./src/5g_sniffer ../SpriteLab-Private5G.toml &> output.txt
 ```

+### Distributed processing
+The blind decoding of PDCCH DCIs can be distributed to any number of worker machines (clients) over IP.
+This reduces the computational load on the host receiving the SDR's samples (the server).
+An example test setup is shown below for a server hosted at localhost (127.0.0.1).
+Note that the network link must have sufficient bandwidth to stream samples at the rate specified by `sample_rate` in the config to every client.

+1. If not present, add the following line in `config.toml` under the `[sniffer]` section: `bind_ip = "127.0.0.1"`.
+This is the IP address the server should listen at.
+2. Copy `config.toml` to all clients.
+The config should be identical on all hosts.
+3. On the clients: `./src/5g_sniffer connect 127.0.0.1`
+4. On the server: `./src/5g_sniffer ../srsRAN_n71.toml`

 ### Config files

 ### Logs
 A sample output log of our tool is included, the logs include MIB decoding information and the found DCI bits.

 ## Acknowledgments